LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 I'll quickly explain the above:

-1. Firstly, I add a media query, as I always build things "mobile-first", the 48em value is 768px, this is just an example of a tablet size, although in the real world, I'd probably increase this value a decent bit
+1. Firstly, I add a media query, as I always build things "mobile-first", the `48em` value is 768px, this is just an example of a tablet size, although in the real world, I'd probably increase this value a decent bit
-2. The first selector just sets the `flex` layout and as this is default (No JS), I'm just setting it as a `column`, although I didn't need to do anything there, as that container only holds the `<main>` when there is no JS
+2. The first selector just sets the `flex` layout and that container only holds the `<main>` when there is no JS
 3. In my second CSS declaration, this is where the magic happens, I'm only running this declartion if JS is available, with the `.has-js` class, then I'm simply setting the `flex-direction` to `row-reverse`, which visually flips the layout, but does not interfere with the focus order.
 Remember, we got the focus order for free by adding it before the `<main>,` so now I can animate my panel sliding in and out, preserving the correct focus order, whilst having it on the right of the page and that took a trivial amount of JS and CSS.
 Please do be aware sometimes reversing the layout of things in CSS columns or rows can cause illogical focus or reading orders, that's not the case here, though, but be sure to check anything you flip with a keyboard and also a screen reader/keboard combo.
-I also set position: static; as I want the default flow, here and I actually used position: relative; for the "mobile" view
+I also set `position: static;` as I want the default flow, here and I actually used `position: relative;` for the "mobile" view

 We need to make the drawer actually open and close, so a basic event listener will do that for us: